Regional Contest Rules

 provide participation of all teams that applied, the

-institute additional requirements towards the Subregional Contest
+institute additional requirements towards the Regional Contest

-Director.
+Regional Contests Director.

 -